pixhawk/Hardware/README.md

 FMUv4-PRO | Slightly increased RAM.
 More serial ports.
 IO processor.
 [FMUv5](FMUv5/README.md) | New processor (F7).
 Much faster.
 More RAM.
 More CAN busses.
 Much more configurable.<br>> **Note** Minimum specification provided (pinout info, but no schematics).

+#### Dev Call/Contributing

+This standard is on a public developer call.
+Details: TBD.

 ### Sapog ESC